·

 There are many amazing worksheets to help you practice lettering on Etsy, or you can get some of these fantastic Amazon books.

-Make Brush Lettering A Habit
+Tips To Make Practice Lettering A Habit

 Practice is the secret, but between your job, chores, family, and friends’ obligations – how can you possibly find time for that?!